 The proposed bill, if enacted, would amend several sections of the Arizona Revised Statutes related to guardianship.
 It would allow courts to appoint a qualified physician, psychologist, or registered nurse to evaluate an alleged incapacitated person during guardianship proceedings if the individual does not have an established relationship with a qualified evaluator.
-Additionally, the bill specifies that if a petition for guardianship is denied, the court may order the alleged incapacitated person or the petitioner to cover the costs of the independent evaluation, or, if they are unable to pay, the county may be responsible for these costs.
+This change is aimed at ensuring that evaluations are conducted independently and fairly.
+Additionally, the bill specifies that if a petition for guardianship is denied, the court may order the alleged incapacitated person or the petitioner to cover the costs of the evaluation, or, if they are unable to pay, the county may be responsible for these costs.

-Furthermore, the bill introduces new provisions that empower guardians to consent to various treatments and services for the ward, including community mental health treatment, in-home support services, and medication management.
-It also makes technical changes to existing language, ensuring clarity and consistency in the statutes.
-Overall, these updates aim to enhance the evaluation process and care options for individuals under guardianship while ensuring that financial responsibilities are clearly defined.
+Furthermore, the bill introduces provisions that empower guardians to consent to various treatments and services for the ward, including community mental health treatment and medication management.
+It also makes technical adjustments to existing language, such as clarifying the responsibilities of guardians and ensuring that they act in the best interests of the ward.
+Overall, the bill seeks to enhance the guardianship process by ensuring that evaluations are conducted by independent professionals and that guardians have the authority to make necessary decisions regarding the care and treatment of their wards.

 House Engrossed Version: 14-5301.03, 14-5303, 14-5312, 14-5314